-You have decided to become an indoor urban farmer maybe you got your Smart Garden as a green gift, or perhaps you wanted to start growing healthy herbs, but you got a surprising green friend growing, and you don’t remember buying algae pods, so now what?
+You have decided to become an indoor urban farmer.
+Maybe you got your Smart Garden as a green gift or perhaps you wanted to start growing healthy herbs.
+You've noticed, however, something green growing and you don’t remember buying algae pods, so now what?

 What exactly are algae?
-The green, sometimes brown sticky, slimy surface that can grow on your plant pods.
-Algae is fungal that can build on your soil due to excess moisture and humidity levels but no need to worry!
-While algae do have its own photosynthesis process, it is not harmful to your plant and can be removed quite simply!
+They often appear as a green (sometimes brown) sticky, slimy substance that can grow on your plant pods.
+Algae can build up on your soil due to excess moisture and humidity levels but there's no need to worry!
+While algae do have their own photosynthesis process, they're not harmful to your plant and can be removed quite simply.

 - Sprinkle a little cinnamon on the algae.
-Cinnamon is a natural fungal repellent and can help stop the spread of algae to prevent it from blooming and absorbing all the nutrients needed for your plant.
+Cinnamon is a natural repellent and can help stop the spread of algae, preventing it from blooming and absorbing all the nutrients needed for your plant.

-- Just take a damp paper towel and gently scrape off the surface of the soil where the algae are growing!
+- Take a damp paper towel and gently scrape off the surface of the soil where the algae are growing.

-*Quick PRO TIP on wanting to prevent algae remove your germination dome for an hour a day if you remember that way it will help the condensation that begins to evaporate and avoid the surface from becoming overly damp or humid.
-However, if you forget or it becomes too time-consuming you can leave the domes on and follow our two-step process above for removing the algae if it does show up.
+Remove your germination dome for an hour a day.
+This helps prevent the surface from becoming overly damp or humid.
+If, however, you forget or it becomes too time consuming, you can leave the domes on and follow our two-step process above for removing the algae if it does show up.